 If the two bicycles obstruct one another, the relative positions of the bicycles can be adapted by adjusting the wheel recesses and the rotary lever on the pedal crank recess until the bicycles no longer touch one another.
-Make sure there is sufficient clearance to the vehicle.
+Make sure there is sufficient clearance from the vehicle.

-Tighten the attachment screw for the pedal bearing mount to its maximum point.
+Tighten the attachment screw for the pedal bearing mount hand-tight.
 Secure both bicycle wheels to wheel recesses using strap retainers.